Practice Dr. Katmer

 Poorly healing wounds

-If you have any questions or are interested, please do not hesitate to contact us.
-We will be happy to advise you in detail in our practice.
+If you have any questions or are interested, please do not hesitate to contact us; we will be happy to advise you in detail in our practice.

 Autologous blood and allergies